Odds Converter: Decimal, Moneyline & Fractional Odds | XYES

 American moneyline — used by every US sportsbook

 American +150 means a $100 bet wins $150 profit.
-American -200 means you have to stake $200 to win $100.
-Negative odds always mark the favourite, positive odds the underdog.
+American -200 means you have to bet $200 to win $100.
+Negative odds mark the favorite; positive odds mark the underdog.

 United States, Las Vegas, North America